ThatsVie/atlas-react-and-jsx/README.md

 5. **Set Up React:**
    Updated `src/main.jsx` to render the `App` component using the latest React 18+ syntax.

+### **Result**
+The development environment was successfully set up.
+The project is running locally, and I am able to view the starter code in the browser.
+The base structure of the app is ready for further customization.

 ---

 ## Task 1: Creating the Header

 The main focus of this task was building a dynamic header that displays a greeting based on the time of day and includes links to LinkedIn and my GitHub profiles.
-Here’s how I approached it:

-### **Greeting Component**
+### **What I Did**
-The `Greeting` component lives in `src/components/Greeting.jsx` and displays a personalized message depending on the time of day.
-I added a creative twist by including a toggle button that switches the greeting between English and Spanish.
-It was a fun way to practice using React’s state management with `useState`.
+1. Created a `Greeting` component in `src/components/Greeting.jsx` to display a personalized message and image based on the current time of day.

-### **Social Links Component**
+2. Used `useState` to add a language toggle feature, allowing the greeting to switch between English and Spanish.
-The `SocialLinks` component, stored in `src/components/SocialLinks.jsx`, displays icons for LinkedIn and GitHub.
-Each icon opens in a new tab for easy access.
+3. Created a `SocialLinks` component in `src/components/SocialLinks.jsx` to display icons for LinkedIn and GitHub, which open in new tabs.

-### **Header Component**
-To bring it all together, I created a `Header` component in `src/components/Header.jsx`.
-This component combines the `Greeting` and `SocialLinks` components inside a `<nav>` element.
-The result is a dynamic and reusable header.

-### **Adding the Header to the App**
+4. Combined the `Greeting` and `SocialLinks` components into a `Header` component (`src/components/Header.jsx`).
-Finally, I integrated the `Header` into the `App` component (in `src/App.jsx`) to ensure it displayed on the page.
-Once everything was in place, the header featured a greeting with a time-of-day image and interactive links.
+5. Integrated the `Header` component into the `App` component (`src/App.jsx`), ensuring it displayed at the top of the page.

+### **Result**
+The header dynamically displays a greeting with an appropriate image and interactive social links.
+The greeting text updates based on both the time of day and the selected language.

 ---

 ## Task 2: Adding Sections

 For this task, I focused on creating reusable sections to display content dynamically, making the app more modular and maintainable.

-### **Section Component**
-The `Section` component, located in `src/components/Section.jsx`, is designed to render a title and any content passed between its opening and closing tags.
-This flexibility allows it to handle various types of content dynamically.

 ### **What I Did**
 1. **Created the `Section` Component:**